n4ogw/so2sdr/README.md

 ## Install instructions (Linux)

-You will need the following development libraries installed: Qt4 or Qt5, FFTW, Hamlib, and PortAudio.
+You will need the following development libraries installed: Qt (version 5), FFTW, Hamlib, and PortAudio.
 Other various development packages include g++, Git, and pkg-config.

 1. Clone the git repository to your local machine:
 ```